Musubi42/EpitechDocs/docs/User-guide/Register.md

 Click on the button `Sign In with Google`.
 A page will be prompted select the account you to Register with, and done.

+### Connect with Third party Facebook

+The connection with Facebook doesn't work in local.

 ### Waiting for confirmation
 Once you have complete the first step, you will have this screen